nicoespeon/understandlegacycode.com/content/blog/one-way-of-refactoring-untested-code/index.md

 I told you earlier that I was experimenting with 2 different approaches.
 This is the first and most classic one.

 [In the next post](https://understandlegacycode.com/blog/another-way-of-refactoring-untested-code/), I show you **another way of tackling this exercise**.
-Then, we will compare together what are the pros and cons of both approaches.
+Then, [I compare the pros and cons of both approaches](https://understandlegacycode.com/blog/comparing-two-approaches-refactoring-untested-code/).

 With more tools in your belt, I hope you will have more options the next time you face some gnarly, untested code out there!